opencog/opencog/README.md

 # opencog-python-blending
-Temp repository to test early version of blending algorithm with python shell.
-(Not in cogserver &amp; Not python mindagent)
+* Temp repository to test early version of blending algorithm with python shell.
+* Not in cogserver, Not python mindagent.